Guido Cannetti

-Guido Martín Cannetti Álvarez (born December 19, 1979) is an Argentine mixed martial artist who currently competes in the Bantamweight division.
+Guido Martín Cannetti Álvarez (born 19 December 1979) is an Argentine mixed martial artist who competed in the Bantamweight division.
 He is most notable for his stint in the Ultimate Fighting Championship.

 Background

 Growing up, Guido practised kickboxing and Muay Thai with his brother Bruno, who is also a professional mixed martial artist.

 Mixed martial arts career

 Guido Cannetti became a professional mixed martial arts fighter in 2007.
 He won his MMA debut fight by submitting Santiago Terbalca in a Featherweight bout.
 On his second fight, he defeated Enrique Chimeyo to remain unbeaten.
 For his next fight, Cannetti moved up to Lightweight division in order to face Cristiano Marcello at the Bitetti Combat 8 event in Brazil.
 He lost the fight via first-round submission.

 Cannetti returned from his loss and entered in a four-fight winning streak by defeating Benjamín Arroyo.
 He was expected to face up David "Escorpión" Ibérico in a Conviction MMA event to be held in Argentina.
-On July 7, 2012, the promotion announced that Ibérico withdrew from the fight after suffering a shoulder injury.
+On 7 July 2012, the promotion announced that Ibérico withdrew from the fight after suffering a shoulder injury.
 Cannetti instead faced Jack Guzmán in a bout that marked his return to Featherweight division.
 He won the fight via first-round knockout.
 Then he defeated Bellator MMA and WEC veteran Rafael Dias in just 11 seconds in a fight that marked his return to Brazil.

 Subsequently, Cannetti tried out for UFC's Latin America developmental program and was accepted into it.
 As a result, Cannetti moved down to Bantamweight division and begun training at the Jackson's MMA academy at UFC's expense.
 While in Albuquerque, he defeated Eliazar Rodriguez in a bout that closed his four-fight winning streak before trying out for The Ultimate Fighter in 2014.